build-on-aws/content/posts/a-gentle-introduction-to-kubernetes/index.md

 4. Flexibility: Kubernetes supports a wide range of container runtimes, including Docker and containerd, and can run on a variety of different platforms, including on-premises data centers, public cloud providers, and hybrid cloud environments.

-5. Community: Kubernetes is open source and has a large and active community of developers, which means it's constantly evolving and improving with new features and capabilities.
+5. Community: Kubernetes is open-source and has a large and active community of developers, which means it's constantly evolving and improving with new features and capabilities.

-## Introduction to AWS EKS
+## Introduction to AWS Elastic Kubernetes Service
 AWS EKS is a managed service that provides a fully-managed Kubernetes control plane on AWS.
 With EKS, you don't need to manage the control plane yourself, as AWS takes care of this for you.
 Instead, you can focus on deploying and managing your applications using Kubernetes.

 ### EKS Components